-- Pre-development phase activities, such as: community engagement; feasibility studies; market analysis; environmental assessments, surveys, and remediation; site acquisition; site and development plans; permitting; financial planning (e.g., preliminary budget and construction financing). - Basic environmental infrastructure pre-development, construction, and development of long-term operations and maintenance plans for infrastructure such as: clean water supply systems; wastewater systems; waste disposal systems; pollution control services. - Other basic infrastructure pre-development, construction, and planning for infrastructure such as: costs related to regional transit connectivity to job and service centers. - Other project planning activities that prepare community-prioritized project sites for development. - Support costs for building and sustaining capacity of project leads and partners, such as: investments in partner and local staff development, funding new and/or critical positions, acquiring or utilizing tools and resources to increase partner capacity for project planning and implementation, organizational capacity activities such as access to financial services or legal review, developing new pilot or demonstration projects and programs, participation and/or partnership with existing workforce programs, providing or securing technical assistance for partners.
+- Pre-development phase activities, such as: community engagement; feasibility studies; market analysis; environmental assessments, surveys, and remediation; site acquisition; site and development plans; project designs; permitting; financial planning (e.g., preliminary budget and construction financing). - Basic environmental infrastructure pre-development, construction, and development of long-term operations and maintenance plans for infrastructure such as: clean water supply systems; wastewater systems; waste disposal systems; pollution control services. - Other basic infrastructure pre-development, construction, and planning for infrastructure including costs related to regional transit connectivity to job and service centers. - Other project planning activities that prepare community-prioritized project sites for development, including but not limited to Community Health Needs Assessments. - Support costs for building and sustaining the capacity of project leads and partners, such as: investments in partner and local staff development; funding new and/or critical positions; acquiring or utilizing tools and resources to increase partner capacity for project planning and implementation; organizational capacity activities such as access to financial services or legal review; developing new pilot or demonstration projects and programs; participation and/or partnership with existing workforce programs; providing or securing technical assistance for partners.